Azure/Azure-Sentinel/Hunting Queries/Hunting_Scripts/ssh_brute_force.md

 // *** Find any instances of network traffic between this machine and Office *** //
-// Hm, I see a significant amount of downloading from sharepoint
+// Hm, I see a significant amount of downloading from sharepoint search in (OfficeActivity) ("IPs" or "IPs")
-// !!
-Make sure to highlight that you can see what file they are downloading !! search in (OfficeActivity) ("IPs" or "IPs")
 | where TimeGenerated >= ago(14d)
 | where RecordType == "SharePointFileOperation"